 Thursday is a cloudy day but definitely getting warmer as we head south.
 More interesting scenery with houses and striated rocks and caves.
-Dirk pointed out a deer swimming on the river – he couldn’t find a way out due to the rock walls!
+Dirk pointed out a deer swimming on the river – and the deer couldn’t find a way out due to the rock walls!
 I hope he finally succeeded.

 Also I am struck by homes that seem to sit on land above the river with nothing apparent behind it.
 Is there another river or lake?
 Farmland?
 Sometimes we can’t see trees or anything else beyond the houses.
 The erratic height of the river and erosion was apparent in this area.

 We went through the Pickwick Dam which is the official end of Kentucky Lake.
 Shangri-la and two other boaters in the lock are behind us and a barge was in front of us, but we got around it!

-Once in Pickwick Lake we immediately saw the difference in the homes with large homes along the water and up on the hills.
+Once in Pickwick Lake we immediately saw the difference in living styles with large, more elegant homes along the water and up on the hills.

 We saw a number of homes on the cliffs with docks far down below.
 Do you wonder how they climb the 200-300 feet of stairs?
 No problem – these homes have funiculars!
 I saw a half dozen or them in the 4 miles between the lock and our marina!
 You can’t see much of the tracks behind the white decks but they are there in this last photo.